-We refer to $U^\beta$ as a {\em scale transformation} of $U$.
-A collection $\mathscr{U}$ of utility functions form an \textbf{$R$-scale family} if there is a strictly increasing and concave utility function $U$ such that $\mathscr{U}=\{U^\beta: \beta\in\mathbb{R}_{++}\}$.
-Scale transformations first appeared in the econometric literature on demand estimation where it is used to capture (among other things) the effects of household composition on demand (see, for example, \cite{barten1964consumer}, \cite{prais1971analysis}, and \cite{muellbauer1980estimation}).
-They have also been widely used in the study of demand aggregation where they are useful in obtaining properties on {\em market} demand which are not necessarily present at the agent-level demand correspondence (see \cite{mas1977some}, \cite{dierker1984price}, \cite{grandmont1987distributions, grandmont1992transformations}, and \cite{quah1997law}).
+We refer to $U^\beta_R$ as a {\em $R$-scale transformation} of $U$.
+A collection $\mathscr{U}_R$ of utility functions forms an \textbf{$R$-scale family} if there is a strictly increasing and concave utility function $U$ such that $\mathscr{U}_R=\{U^\beta_R: \beta\in\mathbb{R}_{++}\}$.
+Scale transformations first appeared in the econometric literature on demand estimation, where they are used to capture (among other things) the effects of household composition on demand (see, for example, \cite{barten1964consumer}, \cite{prais1971analysis}, and \cite{muellbauer1980estimation}).
+They have also been used in the study of demand aggregation, where they help to obtain properties on {\em market} demand which are not necessarily present at the agent-level demand correspondence (see \cite{mas1977some}, \cite{dierker1984price}, \cite{grandmont1987distributions, grandmont1992transformations}, and \cite{quah1997law}).